thauti/bbblackc/README.md

 #### GPIO

-Before that you can use your GPIO you need initialize it.
+Before you can use your GPIO you need to initialize it.

 	int gpio_init(int GPIO, char* direction);